ibm-cloud-docs/bare-metal/how-do-i-check-health-my-3ware-raid-array.md

 With 3ware, you can use a browser interface to check the health of your bare metal server.
 However, unless you access the interface locally, by using a browser is a security risk.
 Use the command-line interface instead.
 {: shortdesc}

-For more information about the CLI utility, see the [VPN CLI plug-in](/docs/cli?topic=cli-ibmcloud-admincli).

 ## Quick command reference for 3ware&reg; CLI tools
 {: #3ware-quick-cli-command-ref}